coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

 - Training (if required)
   - Automated training of the model when necessary
   - Automated detection of training set issues (standard data quality control plus checking for potential poisoning using pattern recognition or anomaly detection)
-  - Any pre-training controls to mitigate poisoning risks, especially if the deployment process is segregated from the rest of the engineering environment in which poisoning an have taken place, e.g. fine pruning (reducing the size of the model and doing extra training with a ground truth training set)
+  - Any pre-training controls to mitigate poisoning risks, especially if the deployment process is segregated from the rest of the engineering environment in which poisoning may have taken place, e.g. fine pruning (reducing the size of the model and doing extra training with a ground truth training set)
   - Automated data collection and transformation to prepare the train set, when required
 - Version management/traceability of the combination of code, configuration, training data and models, for troubleshooting and rollback
 - Running AI-specific dynamic tests before deployment: